 - reduced appetite.

 - You are at increased risk of constipation during the first 4 months of starting clozapine, if you have an increase in your clozapine dose, if you are taking other medicines that are likely to cause constipation, if your diet changes, and if you are stopping smoking.

-- Clozapine can affect your white blood cells which fight infection.
+- Clozapine can affect your white blood cells which fight infection (a condition called neutropenia).
 This can put you at greater risk of picking up infections.

 - At the first sign of infection (such as fever, cold or flu symptoms, muscle aches, headache, or sore throat) you need to contact your doctor or mental health worker for an urgent blood test to check your white blood cells.